cloudmesh/classes/docs/source/lesson/iaas/openstack.rst

   should be registered on Nova Compute.
 Try ``nova keypair-list`` to see registered keys.
 * ``$PORTALNAME-tutorial1`` is a name for your vm instance.
+* ``--nic net-id`` is a network id to use for internal connection.
+Try ``nova network-list`` to see available networks.
+* ``e5228c15-38af-4f91-a6de-1590d399427e`` is a network id for fg491, for
+  example.
+Each project has a individual network for internal use.
+Floating IP addresses should be used if external access is required.

 Some useful ``nova`` subcommands are: